jedazard/PRIMsrc/README.md

 =========================
 Documentation and Manual:
 =========================
 All the codes are in the R folder and a manual (PRIMsrc.pdf) details the end-user functions.
 At this stage and for simplicity, there is a unique end-user main function for fitting a cross-validated Survival Bump Hunting model (sbh(...)).
 There are 5 end-user plotting functions (plot_****(...)) along with two S3 generic functions: summary(...) and predict(...).
-Available are also 5 synthetic datasets and 1 real dataset including altogether low and high-dimensional situations (for p < n, p > n and p >> n cases).
+Available are also 5 synthetic datasets and 2 real datasets including altogether low and high-dimensional situations (for p < n, p > n and p >> n cases).
 See the "PRIMsrc-package" introduction section of the manual for more details and examples.

 ===========
 References: